Beijing is one of the oldest cities in the world. It’s also one of the largest.

 6. Visit the big attractions, and the smaller ones

-The Temple of Heaven.
+The sacred Temple of Heaven.
 Image supplied by Mike Cairnduff.

-While I recommend visiting all these attractions (especially The Great Wall – it’s the best place), consider doing other things too, if you have the time.
+While I recommend visiting all these attractions (especially The Great Wall – it’s the best place by far), consider doing other things too, if you have the time.

-Just a few years ago, Universal Beijing Resort opened up.
-While it’s obviously very touristy, and quite expensive by local standards, it’s still a super-fun day out.
-You can read more in this Beijing travel guide.
+There’s also Universal Beijing Resort which is fairly new.
+While it’s obviously very touristy, and quite expensive by local standards, it’s a super-fun day out for the family.

 7. Forget personal space

-Wangfujing Market is always busy.
+Wangfujing is always busy.
 Image supplied by Mike Cairnduff.

 Beijing is a huge, busy city and everywhere is crowded.
 During your time there, you will get pushed, stepped on, bumped into, and cut off when walking.